BPM: Busting Barriers to Intelligent Automation (Part 2)

 Appian: Which brings us back to BPM.

-Appian: Last question.
-As you think about 2019 and beyond, what are some of the big trends on your radar?
+Appian: Finally, as you think about 2019 and beyond, what are some of the big trends on your radar?

 The big challenge is: How do we get an end-to-end view of how all of this automation is working together in a way that’s integrated?

-We’ll see much more focus on this tech integration challenge in 2019 and beyond.
+We’ll see much more focus on this tech integration challenge in the years ahead.